-Creation means that our dealings with everything around us are bound up with our relationship to the Divine.
-At the core of Jewish and Christian ethics are the commandments to love God and one’s neighbor.
+Understanding creation means recognizing that how we encounter, treat, and regard the earth around us is bound up with our relationship to the Divine.
+At the core of Jewish and Christian ethics are the commandments to love God and love our neighbor.
 Can we love the Creator without celebrating and caring for the creation?
 Can we love our neighbor without protecting the environment on which that neighbor’s life and health depend?

-The religious traditions represented in the Partnership share certain core religious and moral convictions, such as:
+The religious traditions represented in the Partnership do share certain core religious and moral convictions, such as:

 - The Earth ultimately belongs to God alone.